linode/docs/docs/databases/cassandra/how-to-install-apache-cassandra/debian/index.md

 ## Install Cassandra and Supporting Applications

-In this section, you will update your Linux system software, install package dependencies, Java, and Cassandra.
+In this section, you will install package dependencies, Java, Cassandra, and update your Linux system software.

 1. Update your system's software packages: